Just a reminder: Friday, October 10, is a non-school day for students due to staff collaboration.

 The Renaissance movement is all about creating a school where every student and "staffulty" feels seen, heard, and loved.
 Emily, Heidi, and the students are bringing back new ideas and fresh energy to help make RPHS a place where everyone belongs—and maybe even make Mondays something to look forward to. 💫

-about 2 months ago, Raymore-Peculiar High School
+3 months ago, Raymore-Peculiar High School

 Josten Renaissance Conference